What Was the Giotto Space Probe and Its Flyby of Comets Halley and Grigg-Skjellerup?

 With so much science to be done, one needs to make sure that you have all the instruments required.
 After all, once launched you have committed and there is no turning back.
 All of the following equipment was placed onto Giotto: a visual camera, neutral mass spectrometer, ion mass spectrometers, dust mass spectrometer, plasma analyzers, dust impact detector system, optical probe, magnetometer, energetic particle analyzer, radio science experiment.
 Of course, it needed power too so a 196 Watt solar cell array consisting of 5000 silicon cells was installed all around the surface of the probe.
 Four silver cadmium batteries were onboard as backup (Bond 45, Williams, ESA “Giotto”).

 Moreover, how would this craft be protected?
 After all, it would be bombarded with particles as it flew close to the comet.
 A dust shield was created out of 1-millimeter thick aluminum with 12 millimeters of Kevlar beneath it.
 It was rated to withstand impacts of objects with mass 0.1 grams, based on the speed the particles would hit Giotto.
-With all of that in place, Giotto launched aboard an Ariane rocket on July 2nd 1985 (Williams, ESA “Giotto”).
+With all of that in place, Giotto launched aboard an Ariane rocket on July 2nd 1985 from Kourou to start its 700-billion-meter adventure (Williams, ESA “Giotto,” Space 1991).

 To house all of this science, Giotto was based off a British Aerospace GEOS satellite, which is cylindrical in design with a height of one meter and a diameter of two meters.
 The top of the probe had a high-gain antenna while the bottom contained the rocket for maneuvering once in space (ESA “Giotto”).